 If you have time to cook dried chickpeas, those work equally well.
 When preparing my own chickpeas for hummus, I like to cook them just a bit longer than I would for, say, a Chickpea Salad.
 Softer chickpeas blend up especially creamy.

 For the smoothest hummus, I like to remove the skins from the chickpeas before adding them to the food processor.
 This is an extra step, and it does take a few minutes, but it helps to make an ethereal texture in the finished product.

 What is Tahini?

 Tahini is made from toasted sesame seeds that are ground into a smooth, creamy puree.
 The best tahini has a warm, nutty flavor, and is a classic ingredient in hummus.
-You can find it in the “ethnic” aisle at most grocery stores, and in specialty markets.

 I chose the wording “the best” in the last paragraph for a reason.
 When shopping for tahini, it’s important to take note that not all brands are created equal.
 Some tahini is very bitter, and I’m not being overdramatic when I say that it can completely ruin your hummus.
 (Been there, done that, threw out the entire batch.)

 It really comes down to tasting what is available to you, as well as brand reputation.
 My favorite brand for consistently delicious, mild tahini, that blends well into hummus without overpowering, is Soom.
 The 365 Everyday Value brand from Whole Foods is also a favorite, especially if Soom is not sold near you and you don’t have time to order it online.